A Preterist Commentary on 2 Peter 3:5-13: Summary and Highlights

 Further evidence against the idea that 2 Peter 3 predicts the complete destruction of the universe by fire is found in Luke 21:21-22: “Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country not enter the city.
 For this is the time of punishment in fulfillment of all that has been written.”
 If God intended to destroy the entire world by fire, what good would it do to flee to the mountains?
 Here one can also see the difficultly posed in the belief that 2 Peter 3:12 predicts the complete dissolution of the universe by fire at the time of the end.

-2 Peter 3:7-13 Commentary: The Greek Word for “Elements” in 2 Peter 3:7-13 refers to the Elements or Customs of the Law of Moses in Every Other Instance in which it is used in the New Testament.
+A Covenant Eschatology Exposition and Commentary of 2 Peter 3:7-13: The Greek Word for “Elements” in 2 Peter 3:7-13 refers to the Elements or Customs of the Law of Moses in Every Other Instance in which it is used in the New Testament.

 This interpretation is further solidified by the fact that the earthly icon or symbol of the Old Covenant was literally burned by fire in A.D.
 70 when the Romans destroyed the Temple by burning it with fire.
 With the Temple destroyed it was no longer possible to practice the Law of Moses.
 Thus in a way the elements of the Law had truly passed away by literal fire as predicted in 2 Peter 3:12.
 It should also be noted that Josephus saw the Temple as a symbol or representation of heaven and earth (The Wars of the Jews 3.7).
 Thus the destruction of the Temple also signified and marked the destruction of heaven and earth.

-2 Peter 3:7-13 Commentary: The Prophecies concerning the Destruction of Heaven and Earth in the Prophets, 2 Peter 3 and Revelation are written in an Apocalyptic Style.
+Preterism Explained and Interpreted, A Commentary of 2 Peter 3:7-13: The Prophecies concerning the Destruction of Heaven and Earth in the Prophets, 2 Peter 3 and Revelation are written in an Apocalyptic Style.
 Apocalyptic Literature is similar to Poetry and is thus not strictly Literal.

 The prophecies concerning the destruction of heaven and earth are written in an apocalyptic style.
 Apocalyptic literature is poetry.
 It is not a strictly literal description of events as one might find in a newspaper.
 In light of this fact, it is not surprising that the sky and earth did not literally pass away after the Jewish War in the same way that the stars in the sky were not literally “dissolved and the heavens rolled up” at the fall of Edom in the sixth century B.C. as prophesied in Isaiah 34:4-5.

-2 Peter 3:7-13 Commentary: The Destruction of the Earth in 2 Peter 3:7-13 refers to the Destruction of the Inhabitants of the Earth as it Did during the Destruction of the Earth by the Flood Mentioned in 2 Peter 3:6.
+A Preterist View and Commentary of 2 Peter 3:7-13: The Destruction of the Earth in 2 Peter 3:7-13 refers to the Destruction of the Inhabitants of the Earth as it Did during the Destruction of the Earth by the Flood Mentioned in 2 Peter 3:6.

 In 2 Peter 3:6, Peter says, “By these waters also the world of that time was deluged and destroyed.”
 Though Noah’s flood did, in fact, destroy the earth, it did not cause its complete annihilation.
 Similarly the fire said to destroy heaven and earth in 2 Peter 3:7-13, though causing the literal destruction of heaven and earth, also is not expected to cause its complete annihilation.
 The destruction of the earth referred to in 2 Peter 3:6 refers to the destruction or slaughter of the people of the earth during Noah’s flood.
 The same thing is predicted in 2 Peter 3:7-13 when Peter predicts the destruction of the earth by fire.
 This destruction also refers to the wholesale slaughter of the inhabitants of the earth which are the people of Israel.
 The fact that the earth represents the people of the earth, not the material elements, is illustrated well in the following verses: “Come near, you nations, and listen; pay attention, you peoples!
 Let the earth hear, and all that is in it, the world, and all that comes out of it [emphasis mine]!”
 (Isaiah 34:1.)
 “Hear me, you heavens!
 Listen, earth!
 For the Lord has spoken: ‘I reared children and brought them up, but they have rebelled against me [emphasis mine].’”
 (Isaiah 1:2.)
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 Having addressed how the destruction of the earth in 2 Peter 3:5-13 refers to the slaughter of the people of a particular land, what is meant by the destruction of heaven?
 The answer may surprise you!
 See The Destruction of Heaven and Earth and the New Heaven and Earth Explained!